 12. Delacour's Langur - Population survey to identify threats.
 Engage with all stakeholders to develop a conservation plan for the species in Kam Bang Forest, Ha Nam Province, Vietnam.

-13. Edwards' Pheasant - Support establishment of the first conservation breeding centre for Edwards’s Pheasant in its historic range.
+13. Vietnam Pheasant - Support establishment of the first conservation breeding centre for Edwards’s Pheasant in its historic range.
 Continued search for any remaining population of Edwards’s Pheasant in the wild, using camera traps and expert surveyors.

 14. Black-winged starling – Support captive breeding facility.
 Outreach and education of local community.